ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/demos.md

 different frameworks to serve these apps.
-All three front-ends include a 3D viewer, a workbench to schedule task pipelines, a dynamic display of the settings for a given computational service (embedded in service meta- data) and several viewers for results (e.g. 2D plots, tables, etc).
+All three front-ends include a 3D viewer, a workbench to schedule task pipelines, a dynamic display of the settings for a given computational service (embedded in service meta- data), and several viewers for results (e.g., 2D plots, tables).

 ![image-demo2](../img/demo2.jpeg)
 This prototype demonstrates the orchestration and execution of